Château: Château de Dampierre-en-Yvelines

 Built by Jules Hardouin-Mansart, 1675–1683 for the duc de Chevreuse, Colbert's son-in-law, the Château de Dampierre is a French Baroque château of manageable size.
 Protected behind fine wrought iron double gates, the main block and its outbuildings (corps de logis), linked by balustrades, are ranged symmetrically around a dry paved and gravelled cour d'honneur.
 Behind, the central axis is extended between the former parterres, now mown hay.
 The park with formally shaped water was laid out by André Le Notre.

 Château de Montsoreau

 The Château de Montsoreau is the only Château of the Loire Valley to have been built directly in the Loire riverbed.
 It is also one of the first example of a renaissance architecture in France.
-Montsoreau was built in 1453 by Jean II de Chambes (first counsellor of Charles VII of France and ambassador of France to Venice and to Turkey) by order of the king soon after the end of the Hundred's years war.
+Montsoreau was built in 1453 by Jean II de Chambes (first counsellor of Charles VII of France and ambassador of France to Venice and to Turkey) by order of the king soon after the end of the Hundred years war.
 The French dramatist Alexandre Dumas made the château de Montsoreau world famous with his trilogy on the French Wars of Religion of which the lady of Monsoreau is the second volume.